bryanberger/figma-discord-presence/README.md

 4. Commit your changes, and push them.
 5. Submit a Pull Request [here](https://github.com/bryanberger/figma-discord-presence/pulls)!

+## Notice

+While I am a Discord employee, this is by no way endorsed as an "official" integration with Figma.
+This is a personal project and is actually kind of a hacky solution to bring Rich Presence for Figma to Discord.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.